gennadiy-gaysha/portfolio_project_2/README.md

     - The ability to roll the dices by pressing the enter or spacebar key provides additional convenience for the User.
     - If the User is not satisfied with their current score, they can restart the game at any time by clicking the "Restart game" button.

-* As a player, I would like to have effortless availability to the game rules.
+ - As a player, I would like to have effortless availability to the game rules so that I can easily reference them if needed and play the game with a clear understanding of the rules.
     - The rules of the game are described in the [Rules section](#game-rules-panel), which the User can access at any time by clicking the button at the bottom of the panel.

-* As a player, I expect the game controls to be readily accessible while playing.
+ - As a player, I expect the game controls to be readily accessible while playing so that I can easily control my game actions and respond quickly to changes in the game.
     - An imitation clicking effect has been applied to all the buttons for a more interactive User experience.
     - All main ("Roll dice", "Hold dice") and 3 auxiliary ("Game rules", "Restart game" and "Max score") buttons are presented in the [Playing area](#play-panel)
     - The User can easily return back to play from any panel by clicking on "Back to play" button.

-* As a player, I wish the ability to retain my gained score history.
+ - As a player, I wish to retain my gained score history so that I can track my progress and compare my scores with other players.
     - The score area allows the user to enter their current score and displays the total score and bonus points.
 The fields for entering the score are highlighted in red font for easy identification.
     - [Max score panel](#max-score-panel) depicts 15 highes historical scores alongs with the date and time they were gained.

-* As a player, I would like to play the game on various devices.
+ - As a player, I would like to play the game on various devices so that I can have the flexibility to play the game on my preferred device.
     - Responsive design across all device sizes was applied.

-* As a player, I want to experience lifelike sound effects.
+ - As a player, I want to experience lifelike sound effects so that I can fully immerse myself in the game and enhance my overall gaming experience.
     - To make this game more natural and engaging, there were 5 sound effects applied:
         - Roll-dice sound
         - Entered current score sound